staind825/qa-todo-assessment/README.md

 ### 1. Create a Test Strategy
-For your test strategy, you can add your thoughts and comments here in the Readme.
+For your test strategy, you can add your thoughts and comments here at the bottom of this the Readme.
 We've included a template of what we are expecting, but feel free to deviate if you would do it differently.

 #### Product Requirements
 - When no todos are added users can only view the add item textbox